01 of 10

 The driveway entrance is the logical area of the yard for us to begin with.
 Why?
 Because the entrance to your driveway is also the entrance to your yard, as a whole.
 How your driveway entrance is landscaped, especially when a property is bordered by a fence or wall (thereby focusing attention on the entrance) sets the tone for the viewer's perception of the whole yard.

 Consequently, the landscaping for your driveway shouldn't be a mere afterthought.
-If you would like some free ideas on this subject, please click here to read my driveway landscaping article.
-If you have a mailbox at the driveway entrance, consider the ground around the post to be a sub-section of the area and use my tips on mailbox landscaping to spruce it up.
+If you have a mailbox at the driveway entrance, consider the ground around the post to be a sub-section of the area and spruce it up as well.

 02 of 10